nashcom/domino-grafana/README.md

 The dashboard is also an excellent example to learn building dashboards.

+To get the dashboard installed, enter the dashboard URL or the number of the dashboard which is **1860**

 There is also a [Windows Node Exporter Dashboard](https://grafana.com/grafana/dashboards/14499-windows-node/) which is using the Windows Exporter in a similar way.

+## First Login to Grafana

+The default user and password is **admin/admin** and should be changed immediately.
+Once the server is started, log into the portal.
+The GUI prompts to change the password.